 - Omio – Train, bus, and flight search for Germany and all of Europe.
 Offers online booking and mobile tickets

-- Auto Europe – Europe’s leading rental car search engine to rent a car in Germany
+- DiscoverCars – The world’s leading rental car search engines to rent a car in Germany

-- GetYourGuide and Viator – a collection of things to do in Germany.
+- GetYourGuide and Viator – a collection of local tours and activities in Germany.
 Also offers Skip the Line tickets for crowded attractions

-- G Adventures – guided group backpacking tours in Germany, great for solo travellers or for those interested in a more adventurous trip which would require a guide
+- GAdventures – guided small group tours in Germany, great for solo travellers or for those interested in a more adventurous trip which would require a guide

-- HostelWorld – #1 hostel search website to find hostels in Germany.
-Thousands of hostels and millions of reviews from fellow travellers.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Germany.
+Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used accommodation booking site in Germany.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Germany.
+Find hostels, hotels, and other unique accommodation in Germany with advanced filtering and millions of reviews

 There you have it, the ultimate Germany backpacking guide.
 We hope you have found all the information you need for backpacking around Germany.